-As a companion for shepherds and a livestock defender, the Anatolian Shepherd Lab Mix is a Turkish breed.
+As a companion for shepherds and a livestock defender, the Anatolian shepherd colors is a Turkish breed.
 Predators couldn’t tell them apart from the herd, since they were made to look like the animals they guarded.

 As a fiercely devoted watchdog, they’re also a massive, majestic canine species, weighing in at around 120 to 150 pounds when fully grown.
 An alternative name for this breed is the Anatolian Karabash Dog (also known as the Kangal) (which is regarded a different breed by several kennel associations).